anthonyshort/deku/docs/contributing.md

 #### Testing

 The tests are run using [hihat](https://github.com/Jam3/hihat).
 This runs the tape tests in an Electron window with just the console.
-To run the tests, run `make test`.
+To run the tests, run `npm test`.

 #### Releasing